-A. Schedule: First Year
+A. Schedule: Qualifying Exam(QE)

-- Upon admission to the Ph.D. program, every doctoral student is assigned a faculty advisor, who approves course selections every semester until the student assembles a dissertation committee - To be eligible for a Ph.D. qualifying exam (QE) at the end of the first year, the student must earn 27 credits (9 courses). - All 9 courses must be Ph.D.-level courses.
+- Upon admission to the Ph.D. program, every doctoral student is assigned a faculty advisor, who approves course selections every semester until the student assembles a dissertation committee. - To be eligible for a Ph.D. qualifying exam (QE) in January of the second year, the student must earn 27 credits (9 courses). - All 9 courses must be Ph.D.-level courses.
 There are 4 types of Ph.D.-level courses offered: 1) core Ph.D. courses (mandatory); 2) regular Ph.D. courses (electives); 3) Ph.D.-level supervised research courses; and 4) Master's-level courses with additional Ph.D.-level requirements. - The student who previously enrolled in another Ph.D. program may be exempt from a maximum of 6 elective course credits, subject to approval. - The student may petition to enroll in a Ph.D.-level course outside the KDI School which, if approved, qualifies as an SRC.
 Petitions are approved by the student's advisor and the Chair of the Ph.D.
-Program. - The QE covers 2 subjects: 1) Research Methods (which can cover both Econometrics and Qualitative Methods); and 2) the student's main sub-field of specialization. - In order to pass the QE, a candidate must attain a minimum of 60% marks in every QE exam. - Exams are graded "Satisfactory" or "Fail."
+Program. - The QE covers 2 subjects: 1) Research Methods (which can cover both Econometrics and Qualitative Methods); and 2) the student's main subfield of specialization. - In order to pass the QE, a candidate must attain a minimum of 60% marks in every QE exam. - Exams are graded "Satisfactory" or "Fail."
 One retake is allowed on the subject he/she received a "Fail" grade.
-Retake exam takes place in August. - Only the student who passes the QE is eligible to take a Ph.D. oral examination (OE) within 1 year.
+Retake exam takes place in May. - Only the student who passes the QE is eligible to take a Ph.D. oral examination (OE)

-B. Schedule: Second Year
+B. Schedule: Oral Examination (OE)

-- To be eligible for the Oral Examination (OE), students must obtain 36 credits (12 courses)

-- Within one year of passing the QE, the candidate must assemble a dissertation committee, and is expected to submit and defend a dissertation prospectus in an oral examination. - The OE involves answering questions pertaining to the candidate's research plan. - Pass/fail decisions are determined based on joint discussion among dissertation committee members. - The candidate who fails the OE the first time is given one more chance to pass it. - Even under special circumstances, this oral defense of the prospectus must be completed by the end of the third year at the latest.
+- To be eligible for the Oral Examination (OE), students must obtain 36 credits (12 courses) - Within one year of passing the QE, the candidate must assemble a dissertation committee, and is expected to submit and defend a dissertation prospectus in an oral examination. - A student may apply for the Oral Examination(OE) within 2 weeks of the start of each semester including Spring, Summer, and Fall with the presentation to be scheduled within the semester. - Students should pass the Oral Examination(OE) within 3 years of commencing Ph.D. program studies. - The OE involves answering questions pertaining to the candidate's research plan. - Pass/fail decisions are determined based on joint discussion among dissertation committee members. - The candidate who fails the OE the first time is given one more chance to pass it.
+However, the opportunity will be given within 3 years of the Ph.D. program studies. - Even under special circumstances, this oral defense of the prospectus must be completed by the end of the third year at the latest.